holographicSol/SatIO_ESPIDF_Waveshare_ESP32-P4_Round_Display/README.md

 -----

-  SatIO is a value Hive & programmable calculator, for building devices with and or on top of SatIO.
+  SatIO is a value Hive & programmable switch, for building devices with and or on top of SatIO.

   [ Philosophy & Architecture ]